Top 2018 Volunteer Abroad Programs

 There are a wide variety of programs offering volunteer opportunities — and a wide variety of options, including length, cost, pre- and post-program support, and more.
 Some programs run for a week or two, while others are offered from 12 weeks to a year (or longer, such as Peace Corps).
 The costs of volunteer programs range widely, as well — from a minimal or low-cost experience to a more extensive and inclusive opportunity with broad, in-country support.
 The costs are directly related to the amount of program support provided, including housing, meals, training, insurance, etc. You should research very carefully and determine your needs.
 You should think about what you hope to gain from your volunteering experience before choosing a program to ensure the best fit.

-Finally — and this is becoming an important consideration for many more volunteers recently — you should research programs and ask alumni in order to ensure that the program you choose meets your expectations in terms of meeting the needs of locals without unintended consequences.
+Finally — and this is becoming an important consideration for many more volunteers recently — you should research programs and ask alumni in order to ensure that the program you choose meets your expectations in terms of matching the needs of locals without unintended consequences.

-Picks for 2018 Top Volunteer Abroad Programs
+Our Picks for Top Volunteer Abroad Programs in 2018

 A non-profit, United Planet offers programs for teens, families, gap year, and medical volunteers that focus on relational diplomacy and building a global network of leaders and volunteers which fosters cross-cultural understanding and uniting beyond borders.